sanyassyed/De_Coursework_WCD/selfLearning/sql/Notes.md

 -- select the database to use
 USE `parks_and_recreation`;
 DROP procedure IF EXISTS `large_salaries3`;
--- it automatically adds the dilimiter for us DELIMITER $$
+-- it automatically adds the delimiter for us DELIMITER $$
 CREATE PROCEDURE large_salaries3(employee_id_param INT) BEGIN